ayush03agarwal/JsonFormatterChromePlugin/README.md

 # JsonFormatterChromePlugin
-This plugin will help you to converts raw JSON to validated and formatted JSON and vice-versa in same web page and also in new chrome tab.
+This plugin gives you popup on your chrome browser which can be used to validate and format your JSON.
+It also gives to functionality to open the extension in new tab as per need.
+It can also be used to remove new line and extra space from any type of text.

 This plugin can be downloaded from https://chrome.google.com/webstore/detail/single-click-json-formatt/goipbgcekihjcodhhmniicimhoiphkia/related